 Solidscape S350 is a 3D wax printer introduced on the market in June 2017 that superseded Solidscape 3Z Pro.
 It supports all Solidscape technology layer thicknesses, i.e. 6, 13, 25, 32, 38, 44, 51, 57, 64, 70 and 76 μm.
 The S350 printer has a build area of 15*15*10 cm (to be used by multiple smaller models) and a standard speed for the Solidscape family.

 Solidscape S325 and S325+

-Solidscape S325 and S325+ are the cheapest 3D wax printers from Solidscape.
-The S325 printer uses 0.025 mm layers exclusively and maintains the speed of the flagship S350 printer.
-The S325+ printer was introduced to the market in April 2021 and uses 0.038 mm layers exclusively while maintaining the speed of a S370 printer, which means that it prints about 2 times faster than S325.
+The S325 printer uses a single thickness of 0.025 mm and has the same speed as the S350.
+The S325+ printer was introduced on the market in April 2021.
+This one uses a single thickness of 0.038 mm and has the speed of the S370, which means that it can print about 2 times faster than the S325.

-Download: Solidscape S325 – leaflet.
+Download: Solidscape S325 and S325+ specification sheets.

 SolidscapeDL is the first Solidscape 3D printer that uses digital light processing (DLP) and prints using castable resin materials (polymers).